tombensve/APS/APS-Core/APSConfigServiceProvider/docs/APSConfigService.md

 The APSconfigAdminService only needs to be used if you implement a configuration editor.
 APSConfigAdminWeb uses this API for example.
 See the javadoc for the API.

+## The complete APS API

+The complete APS javadoc can be found at [http://apidoc.natusoft.se/APS/](http://apidoc.natusoft.se/APS/).

 ## A word of advice

 It is quite possible to make config structures of great complexity. __DON'T!__ Even if it seems manageable from a code perspective it might not be that from a admin perspective.
 Keep it simple always apply!